Contact Us

 3. The conjunction

 Both paradigms have been introduced in biomedical research and routine, serving for many new insights and understandings of biological concepts and diseases, and of the construction and function of cellular components.
 In terms of instrumentation, the two ways are significantly different, the orthogonal illumination was treated as a separate part of the system and combined with a coaxial microscope in order to perform the task.
 The confocal microscope uses a beam-scanning system to create twodimensional images, the digitally scanned light sheet uses beam scanning to create areas from lines.
-This immediately raises the question of whether it would be possible to combine both strategies in one single system.
-Leica Microsystems introduces such a combination in the new Leica TCS SP8 DLS light sheet microscope [5].
+This immediately raises the question of whether it would be possible to combine both strategies in a single system.
+Leica Microsystems provides this solution with the STELLARIS DLS light sheet microscope [5].

 A single position of the illumination beam would not cause a two-dimensional image, but only a single line.
 One can make use of one of the lateral scanning modes inherently implemented in a confocal microscope to scan the illumination line in the perpendicular direction, yielding the required two-dimensional plane.